Spirit Riding Free: Episodes

-Webisodes (2017-2019)
+Webisodes (2017–2020)

 A number of webisodes have been released exclusively (except for "Unstoppable Music Video") on the DreamWorks Spirit YouTube-channel during the course of the series.

 Home media

-Spirit Riding Free: Season 1–4, containing all of the episodes from seasons 1–4, was released on DVD on June 5, 2018 by Universal Pictures Home Entertainment.
+Spirit Riding Free: Season 1–4, containing all of the episodes from seasons 1–4, was released on DVD on June 5, 2018, by Universal Pictures Home Entertainment and grossed $665,476.
 On September 24, 2019, Universal released Spirit Riding Free: Season 5–8, containing all of the episodes from seasons 5–8 on DVD.
 The series is also scheduled for DVD releases in the UK, France, Italy, and Germany.
-Spirit Riding Free: Spirit Of Christmas was released on DVD on November 11, 2021.
+Spirit Riding Free: Spirit Of Christmas was released on DVD on November 11, 2021, and grossed $26,355 in home video sales.

-Film adaptation and web-series
+Film adaptation and web series

 On October 7, 2019, DreamWorks Animation announced that a feature film based on the series was in development scheduled for a theatrical release on May 14, 2021.
 It was produced by DreamWorks Animation and released by Universal Pictures.
 The film was directed by Elaine Bogan and co-directed by Ennio Torresan Jr. in their feature directorial debuts, and written by the developer of the series, Aury Wallington, and produced by Karen Foster.
 The film was produced on a lower budget and made by a different animation studio outside of DreamWorks, similar to Captain Underpants: The First Epic Movie.
 On November 10, 2020, the film's title was announced as Spirit Untamed, with a new release date of June 4, 2021.

-Spirit & Friends (2022)
+Spirit & Friends (2022–2023)

-On February 9, 2022, DreamWorks has announced a new series Spirit & Friends inspired by the characters from Spirit Riding Free, which taking place in setting of Spirit Untamed and was released on YouTube on February 12.
+On February 9, 2022, DreamWorks announced a new series Spirit & Friends inspired by the characters from Spirit Riding Free, which taking place in setting of Spirit Untamed and release has begun on YouTube on February 12.

 Video game

-On December 4, 2019, Dreamworks Animation released a game for Android and iOS based around the series entitled Spirit Trick Challenge.
+On December 4, 2019, DreamWorks Animation released a game for Android and iOS based around the series entitled Spirit Trick Challenge.